• Skip to primary navigation

 Dice the onion into about ¼" dice and add to the inner pot.
 Cut the mini peppers into rounds or thinly slice 1 bell pepper.
 I used the multi colored mini peppers in this recipe and loved the subtle flavor and pop of color, but they are totally optional.

 Peel the garlic cloves and leave them whole.
 This imparts a very mild garlic flavor into the chicken alfredo.
 If you want a stronger garlic flavor, you can chop or mince a few cloves instead.
-I would not use more than 1 tsp of minced garlic or it might be overpowering.
+I would not use more than 1 teaspoon of minced garlic or it might be overpowering.

 Now for the pasta!
 I'm using traditional fettuccine in this recipe and instead of breaking it in half, I cut off about 1-2" and then it fits perfectly in the pot.
 You can see (pictured above) that I do this right over the pot so I am still using the ends, but just let them fall into the pot.